What You Need to Know Before You Install a Koi Pond

 If you live in a cold climate, you can use a pond heater to prevent the water from freezing over.
 Another option is to transfer your koi to a kiddie pool placed in your garage or basement until the temperature warms again in the spring.

 Ongoing maintenance is the biggest responsibility associated with backyard koi ponds.
 Be prepared to continually clean up fallen leaves and other debris that could contaminate your pond.
 Regularly inspect and clean the pond filter and repair it immediately if it breaks down.
-Filtration and aeration should help with mosquito problems.
+Filtration and aeration should help with pest problems.
 Regular water pH testing and adjustments (once a week for the first few months and twice a month after that) keep your fish healthy.

 For Further Reading: